neurobagel/documentation/docs/config.md

        - `graph`
        - `federation`
        - `query_tool`

     !!! info
+        This is the **default profile** if you don't specify one.

-            By default this profile will also federate over all publicly accessible Neurobagel nodes, although this behaviour can be disabled in the f-API using the environment variable [`NB_FEDERATE_REMOTE_PUBLIC_NODES`](#environment-variables).
+        By default, this profile will also federate over all publicly accessible Neurobagel nodes, although this behaviour can be disabled in the f-API using the environment variable [`NB_FEDERATE_REMOTE_PUBLIC_NODES`](#environment-variables).

 2. `local_node`: Best profile if you want to run a standalone Neurobagel node but rely on a separate deployment for providing federation and a graphical query tool (such as Neurobagel's own hosted public instances).
        - `api`
        - `graph`
-    !!! info
-         This is the **default profile** if you don't specify one.

 3. `local_federation`: Best profile if you already have multiple standalone (local or non-publicly-accessible) Neurobagel node deployments running and you now want to provide federation over them.